Public transport in New Zealand: Modes

 Buses are the most common form of public transport in New Zealand, making up the majority of trips in every city that has public transport (and often being the only public transport mode available).
 InterCity and SKIP Bus are the only companies operating city to city bus transportations.
 They are followed by trains, which are found in Wellington and Auckland.
 Ferries also play a role, mainly in Auckland but also in other cities.
 Trams in New Zealand, while once common in many cities and towns, now survive only as heritage displays.
 Cable cars have also been employed; the Dunedin cable tramway system was both the second and second-last to operate in the world, while the Wellington Cable Car is now a funicular.

 Provision by area

 Auckland

-Public transport in Auckland is managed by Auckland Transport, a CCO of Auckland Council, under the AT Metro brand.
+Public transport in Auckland is managed by Auckland Transport (AT), a CCO of Auckland Council, under the AT and AT Metro brands.
 It consists of buses, trains, and ferries.
 The Auckland public transport system is New Zealand's largest by total passenger volume, although not by trips per capita.